-The largest, most liquid fund covering a wider world of energy equities is the iShares Global Energy ETF (IXC (opens in new tab), $39.09) – a $2-billion-plus portfolio of 52 companies that dominate global energy production, refining, storage and other industries.
+The largest, most liquid fund covering a wider world of energy equities is the iShares Global Energy ETF (IXC, $41.17) – a nearly $2-billion-plus portfolio of 52 companies that dominate global energy production, refining, storage and other industries.

-Exxon and Chevron still lead the way here, at 16% and 11% weights, respectively.
-But you're also getting significant exposure to international energy giants including Britain's Shell (SHEL (opens in new tab), 8%) and BP (BP (opens in new tab), 4%) and France's TotalEnergies (TTE (opens in new tab), 5%).
+Exxon and Chevron lead the way here, at 16% and 10% weights, respectively.
+But you're also getting significant exposure to international energy giants including Britain's Shell (SHEL, 8%) and BP (BP, 4%) and France's TotalEnergies (TTE, 5%).

 It's worth noting that in both the short- and long-term alike, U.S.-based energy stocks have outperformed their international peers.
-But if you're looking to defray a little geographic risk, this energy ETF can do so while still printing a nice profit from higher global commodity prices.
+But if you're looking to defray a little geographic risk, this is one of the best energy ETFs to do so while still printing a nice profit from higher global commodity prices.

 iShares Global Clean Energy ETF